Join our Facebook page, you will meet other great ULI fans there who share ideas and experiences!

 [panel title=”What happens when the ULI Board hits rocks or a reef?”]

 Unlike fiberglass boards our boards do not ding or break.
-You do not have to worry about the fin box blowing out.
 You can ride your ULI Board directly onto the sand.
-Also, unlike soft boards, the ULI Board doesn’t take in any water and therefore, does not get waterlogged.

 [panel title=”How small do the ULI Boards roll up?”]

-In general, the ULI Boards, including the ULI Stand-Up Paddle Board, will roll up into a standard roller bag.
-For more exact details contact firstname.lastname@example.org.
+In general, the ULI Boards, including the ULI Stand-Up Paddle Board, will roll up into a standard roller bag approximately 16″ tall x 32″ wide.
+It will be small enough to bring on a plane as your carry on.
+For more exact details contact email@example.com.

 [panel title=”What is the best way to roll up the ULI Board for travel or storage?”]

-After deflating the board, flip the board over with fins up.
-Begin rolling the board fins to nose so that the fins are on the inside and not in contact with the deck pad.
+After deflating the board, flip the board over with fins down.
+Begin rolling the board fins to nose so that the fins are on the inside and in contact with the deck pad.
 Once the board is completely rolled, secure the board with the supplied straps.

 [panel title=”Can an ULI Board be strapped to the roof our a car?”]